 Making a professional conduct allegation against a CIfA accredited professional or Registered Organisation

-Professional conduct allegations can be raised in three different ways:
+Professional conduct allegations against a CIfA accredited professional or Registered Organisation can be raised in three different ways:

 - raise your concerns through your Special Interest or Area Group

 CIfA's official language is English.

-Professional conduct allegations are judged against the Code of conduct and supporting regulations, standards and guidance and policy statements and our professional conduct procedure exists to raise allegations against CIfA accredited professionals or Registered Organisations who may have breached the Code of conduct in relation to their professional and ethical behaviour in relation to the study and care of the historic environment.
+Professional conduct allegations are judged against the Code of conduct and supporting regulations, standards and guidance and policy statements.
+Our professional conduct procedure exists to raise allegations against CIfA accredited professionals or Registered Organisations who may have breached the Code of conduct in relation to their professional and ethical behaviour in relation to the study and care of the historic environment.
 This can also relate to professional conduct in relation to employees, colleagues and helpers.

 All professional conduct allegations will need to identify the relevant principle(s) and rule(s) that have allegedly been breached.
 For example ‘Code of conduct Principle 1 Rule 1.3 A member shall not offer advice, make a public statement, or give legal testimony involving archaeological matters, without being as thoroughly informed on the matters concerned as might reasonably be expected’